Connor Rand

-Connor Dean Rand is a British Labour Party politician serving as Member of Parliament (MP) for Altrincham and Sale West since 2024.
+Connor Dean Rand is a Labour politician serving as Member of Parliament (MP) for Altrincham and Sale West since 2024.

 Career

 Rand attended the private, fee-paying Wisbech Grammar School in Cambridgeshire.
 He received a Bachelor of Arts in History from the University of East Anglia in 2014, where he subsequently worked as the student union's undergraduate education officer.

 Rand worked as an organiser for Labour Students, and later as a regional organiser for the Labour Party.
 He was a senior researcher at the Union of Shop, Distributive and Allied Workers (USDAW) prior to his election to Parliament.

 Shortly before the 2024 general election, Labour's National Executive Committee selected Rand to contest Altrincham and Sale West.
 The previous candidate had resigned due to personal circumstances.
 He became the first Labour MP to represent the constituency upon his election, gaining the seat from the Conservatives.
 Rand has served as a member of the Home Affairs Select Committee since October 2024.